How to Start a Nonprofit Organization: A 9-Step Checklist

 - Keep any applicable licenses up to date

 While we wouldn’t call starting a nonprofit organization an easy process, it’s been done thousands of times over.
-We are confident that with this information you can go forward to form a nonprofit and make a difference in the world.
+We are confident that with this information you can go forward to form a nonprofit and make real change in the world.
 Besides (as Teddy Roosevelt conceived), when has anything worth doing been easy?

 Freelance Writer & Consultant